COCO-Counterfactuals: Automatically Constructed Counterfactual Examples for Image-Text Pairs

 Motivated by recent advances in text-to-image diffusion models \citep{nichol2021glide, rombach2021highresolution, saharia2022photorealistic, ramesh2022hierarchical}, data augmentation with synthetically-generated images has emerged as a growing topic of interest. \citet{he2022synthetic} showed that images generated by GLIDE \citep{nichol2021glide} for specific classes in image recognition datasets can be used for training to improve performance on the corresponding image classification tasks. \citet{trabucco2023effective} perform image-to-image transformations for data augmentation using text-to-image diffusion models, observing improvements in few-shot image classification performance. \citet{vendrow2023dataset} represent class labels from image recognition datasets as custom tokens in the vocabulary of a text-to-image diffusion model, enabling them to generate images of objects from the original dataset under different domain shifts.
 While our data generation pipeline also leverages text-to-image diffusion models, our approach differs from prior work in our focus on producing minimal changes to paired image-text data in both the vision and language modalities.

 We detail our data generation methodology for creating \cococounterfactuals (\cococfs), a synthetic multimodal counterfactual dataset of paired image and text captions based on the MS-COCO dataset~\citep{lin2014microsoft}.
-While we showcase our methodology by generating and releasing the \cococounterfactuals dataset, our approach can be applied to automatically construct multimodal counterfactuals for any dataset containing paired images and text captions.\footnote{Appendix~\ref{app:coco-cfs-generation-arguments} details hyper-parameters and pre-trained models used to generate \cococounterfactuals.}
+While we showcase our methodology by generating and releasing the \cococounterfactuals dataset, our approach can be applied to automatically construct multimodal counterfactuals for any dataset containing image captions.\footnote{Appendix~\ref{app:coco-cfs-generation-arguments} details hyper-parameters and pre-trained models used to generate \cococounterfactuals.}